Getting Ready for your Portrait Photography Photo Session

 We will work together to make sure that things work out to create the perfect portrait for you.
 What else do we need to bring or think of?
 Bold patterns and bright colors can detract from a portrait but if it’s your style you may want to consider pairing bold patterns with solids.

-Scarves, hats, bows, bow ties…they can all add a little ‘fun’ to your timeless style.
+Scarves, hats, bows, etc. can all add a little ‘fun’ to your timeless style.
 Accessories are also a great way to coordinate looks, and props can help express your family’s unique personality.

 Layers will not only provide more visual interest in your photos but will also allow a lot more variety in your shots and poses.
 Layering also lets you easily and quickly vary your look: simply add a sweater, jacket, or hat and you have an entirely different look.

-Try this.
-Lay out everyone’s clothing together in the room where your portrait will live.
+Try laying out everyone’s outfits together in the room where your portrait will live.
 Replace outfits and add accessories until you achieve a fresh and exciting look for that room.